Toscana, milestone for best Italian wines.

 The Region and its wine.

-Every time we open a bottle of wine, we embark on a journey through history, flavours and tradition of a particular territory and country, learning a little bit about the origin of the wine you are sipping, make the moment unique.
+Every time we open a bottle of wine, we embark on a journey through history.
+Certainly, a trip through flavours and tradition of a territory and country.
+Learning a little bit about the origin of the wine you are sipping, will make the moment unique.

-We recommend to try some of the following that we believe really good this year:
+We recommend to try some of the followings:

 2010 Chianti Classico Val delle Corti (Radda in chianti – Siena)